wasmCloud/wasmcloud.com/docs/ecosystem/wash/plugin_developer.md

 :::tip

-Wash plugins are available starting with version 0.28.
+wash plugins are available starting with version 0.28.

 :::